-Judith H. Germano is a nationally recognized thought leader on cybersecurity governance and privacy issues.
+Judith H. Germano is an internationally recognized thought leader on cybersecurity governance and privacy issues.
 After serving as the Chief of Economic Crimes at the U.S. Attorney’s Office for the District of New Jersey, and a federal prosecutor for 11 years, Judi founded GermanoLawLLC to provide client-focused advice and representation to companies and individuals.

 Judi advises public and privately-held companies on cybersecurity and privacy matters, and represents individual and corporate clients on securities fraud and other complex white-collar criminal and regulatory-compliance issues.
 Judi provides legal and strategic counsel to senior executives and corporations on matters of corporate governance, internal investigations, crisis management, and criminal as well as civil defense.

-Judi also serves as a Distinguished Fellow at New York University’s Center for Cybersecurity, and is an Adjunct Professor of Law at NYU School of Law, a Professor in NYU’s Masters in Risk & Strategy Program, and a Senior Fellow at the Reiss Center on Law and Security.
+Judi also serves as a Distinguished Fellow at New York University’s Center for Cybersecurity, and is an Adjunct Professor at NYU School of Law and NYU Stern School of Business, a Professor in NYU’s Masters in Risk & Strategy Program, and a Senior Fellow at the Reiss Center on Law and Security.
 As the leader of NYU’s cybersecurity task force and roundtable series, Judi brings together corporate executives and senior government officials to explore and address cybersecurity challenges from an interdisciplinary perspective.
 Judi also created and spearheads NYU’s Women Leaders in Cybersecurity programming and annual conference.
 Judi is a highly sought after keynote speaker and presenter.
 Judi also is a Member of the Board of Advisors of Truepic.

 GermanoLawLLC, founding member (since 2013)